dilwinderspall/Induction2025/README.md

 >
 >> A special guest—Er. **Ravinder Garg**, *Chief Engineer of Municipal Corporation Ludhiana*—joined the program, offering career insight and real-world advice, emphasizing civic responsibility and community impact in technology roles.
 >>
+>> Further, the students had the opportunity to interact with **Shri Ashok Singla**, *Financial Advisor*, whose practical insights and encouraging words gave students a new lens through which to view their future.
+>>
+>> This was followed by engaging addresses from two brilliant alumni from the 2021–2025 batch: **Mr. Sangam Arora**, a proud Computer Science topper and currently placed at *Arguesoft*, shared his journey and motivated students with his valuable experiences.
+Followed by **Mr. Arshpreet Singh**, the IT branch topper now working at *Airtel*, Gurugram, spoke about his learnings and the role GNDEC played in shaping his future.
+>>
 >> Other dignitaries included senior trustees and faculty, reflecting the values and vision **GNDEC** aims to instill.